rivas-lab/ukbb-tools/01_preprocessing/README.md

 gzip -9 ukbXXXXX.tab.columns.summary.tsv
 ```

 In case the table file is large, there are options to compute the statistics for selected columns (`-c` option) or for a selected range of column indices (`-s` and `-e` options to indicate the start and the end of the range (both inclusive)).
-Please look at the [job directory]([compute_col-wise_md5sum_job](https://github.com/rivas-lab/ukbb-tools/tree/master/01_preprocessing/compute_col-wise_md5sum_job)) to see an example.

-This script historically has been run on the `master.phe` file.
-The most recent version of the results of this script are saved to a symlink, `/oak/stanford/groups/mrivas/ukbb24983/phenotypedata/master_phe/tab.columns.summary.tsv.gz`.
+Please look at the [job directory](https://github.com/rivas-lab/ukbb-tools/tree/master/01_preprocessing/compute_col-wise_md5sum_job) to see an example of how this was run across all `.tab` files.
+The most recent version of the results of this set of scripts are saved to a symlink, `/oak/stanford/groups/mrivas/ukbb24983/phenotypedata/master_phe/tab.columns.summary.tsv.gz`.

-## (Optional) Mapping IDs across different application IDs
+### (Optional) Mapping IDs across different application IDs

 ```
 # map IDs